ryanflorence/react-training/lessons/01-your-first-component.md

 -----------------------

 To make this accessible, we need to manage focus.
 First we simply add `tabIndex="0"` to the summary to make it tabbable and `tabIndex="-1"` to the details so we can programmatically focus it.
-But the real task is to go focus the details when it expands.
+But, the real task is to go focus the details when it expands.

-**Note:** React uses the `camelCase` DOM version of attributes and event handlers, like `tabIndex` and `onClick`.

 In order to do this we need to access the the details element.
-Instead of relying on DOM traversal like `this.$()` from Ember or the `element` api in an angular directive, to get at our elements React uses `refs`.
+Instead of relying on DOM traversal like `this.$()` from Ember or the `element` api in an Angular directive, to get at our elements React uses `refs`.

 Refs are sort of like element IDs but scoped to the component that owns the ref.